 Once you pass the trail kiosk, you will reach a four-way intersection.
 The blue-blazed South River Falls Trail crosses over the white-blazed Appalachian Trail.

-Continue straight ahead, past the concrete trail marker at the intersection.
+Follow the blue blazes past the concrete trail marker at the intersection.
 You’ll soon reach a few switchbacks and steps built into the trail to ease the decline.

 By the .7-mile mark, the trail nearly rubs up against the South River as it comes up on the right.
 The gentle cascades are very relaxing and spectacularly scenic.